mahshadmoradi/mahshadmoradi.github.io/_pages/about.md

 My research interests include, but are not limited to:

-- Optimization
+- Optimization and Applications
+- Causal Inference
+- Probabilistic Models
 - Reinforcement Learning
-- Machine Learning
-- (Quantum) Information Theory